7 Trademark Organizations Who Are Evolving The Learning Landscape

 Young royal trademark applications at a glance

 To date 14 trademark applications have been filed in various registries by the Duke and Duchess of Sussex with mixed results.
 The very first 4 trademark applications for the trademark ‘The Royal Foundation of the Duke and Duchess of Cambridge and Prince Harry’ made by the owner ‘The Royal Foundation of the Duke and Duchess of Cambridge and the Duke and Duchess of Sussex’ were filed in December 2012 in the Australian IPAU, the New Zealand IPONZ, the United States USPTO and WIPO.
+These 4 applications are all now invalid.
 A further trademark application by the same owner for the mark text ‘The Royal Foundation’ was abandoned in October 2018 and is thus also deemed invalid.

 Of the remaining 9 trademark applications, 7 were filed between September 2014 and October 2018.
-They are all currently valid and are owned by ‘The Royal Foundation of the Duke and Duchess of Cambridge and the Duke and Duchess of Sussex’.
-The most recent 2 applications, owned by ‘Sussex Royal The Foundation of the Duke and Duchess of Sussex’ are currently pending.
+They are all currently invalid and were owned by ‘The Royal Foundation of the Duke and Duchess of Cambridge and the Duke and Duchess of Sussex’.
+The most recent 2 applications, owned by ‘Sussex Royal The Foundation of the Duke and Duchess of Sussex’ are now also invalid, having been withdrawn by the owner.

 ‘Sussex Royal’ pending trademark applications on the rise

-Since the first application for ‘Sussex Royal The Foundation of The Duke And Duchess Of Sussex’ and ‘Sussex Royal’ word marks were filed on June 21st 2019 by UKIPO representative Harbottle & Lewis LLP on behalf of the owner ‘Sussex Royal The Foundation of the Duke and Duchess of Sussex’ a further 3 trademarks containing the mark text SUSSEX ROYAL have since been filed to date.
-Trademark applications have been filed as of 8th January 2020 by Joel Fogelson before the United States USPTO, as of 9th January 2020 in the European Union EUIPO (owner details not provided) and as of 13th January 2020, in Canada by Royalmount Spirits Inc with the CIPO.
-All 5 applications are currently pending.
+Since the first application for ‘Sussex Royal The Foundation of The Duke And Duchess Of Sussex’ and ‘Sussex Royal’ word marks was filed on June 21st 2019 by UKIPO representative Harbottle & Lewis LLP on behalf of the owner ‘Sussex Royal The Foundation of the Duke and Duchess of Sussex’ a further 28 trademarks containing the mark text SUSSEX ROYAL have since been filed as of 27th February 2020.

 International trademark registration